The Norumbega is open year round!

 “New owners are putting their stamp on Maine’s historic inns with bold patterns, inventive wall treatments, and spray-painted art.”

-Bloomberg: Everybody Wants to Go to Main
+Bloomberg: Everybody Wants to Go to Maine

 “…It’s a moody 1886 mansion with a turreted, flint-gray exterior—a Wicked Queen among Snow Whites.”